spree/spree/guides/content/developer/source/contributing.md

 #### IRC

 There is a #spree chat room on the irc.freenode.net network.
 Sometimes the core contributors hang out there and you can get some feedback on your idea.
+More information on how to connect is on our [blog](http://spreecommerce.com/blog/irc-101).

 !!!
 The #spree chat room is not monitored as carefully as the mailing list.
 Sometimes you'll get lucky and someone will answer your question but we can't provide real time responses to everyone with a question/problem/idea.
 The mailing list is a much better way to communicate, and it gives everyone the chance to provide a thoughtful response.
 It's also more permanent than anything discussed on IRC.